QubesOS/qubes-doc/user/templates/windows/windows-qubes-4-0.rst

-Create a VM named win7new in :doc:`HVM </user/advanced-topics/standalones-and-hvms>` mode (Xenís current PVH limitations precludes from using PVH):
+Create a VM named win7new in :doc:`HVM </user/advanced-topics/standalones-and-hvms>` mode (Xen‚Äôs current PVH limitations precludes from using PVH):

 .. code:: console